 → The Victorinox Fibrox Pro 7-Piece (~$190) is the consensus best-value pick across Reviewed, KitchPulse, and Consumer Reports.
 Professional chefs use Victorinox in their own kitchens despite owning more expensive options.
 The Mercer Culinary Genesis 6-Piece (~$130) is the alternative for culinary students and aspiring chefs. [src3, src6, src7]

 → The Wusthof Classic 7-Piece (~$350) and Zwilling Pro 7-Piece (~$350) are the two top German sets.
-Wusthof offers triple-riveted handles and a lifetime warranty; Zwilling Pro features ice-hardened FRIODUR blades.
+Wusthof offers triple-riveted handles with a 14-degree edge angle per side; Zwilling Pro features ice-hardened FRIODUR blades at 15 degrees.
 Both are forged in Solingen, Germany. [src1, src6]

 → The Wusthof Classic 7-Piece (~$350) is the safest pick for unknown requirements.
 It tops multiple expert lists, offers German durability with excellent edge retention, includes a lifetime warranty, and suits both beginners and experienced home cooks. [src1, src3, src6]